 Scaling in any business industry is always good as long as its operations and workflow can keep up with its growth.
 As businesses continue to experience growth, the progress will reach a point where the use of regular desktop PCs will no longer be practical and may even hold the progress back to some degree.
 It is at this stage that businesses should shift to industrial computer systems to maintain and boost their growth and ultimately, their bottom line.

-What are examples of such systems and how will can they benefit businesses?
+What are examples of such systems and how can they benefit businesses?
 Below are three examples of industrial computer solutions.

-As the term implies, a rack mount computer is a computer that is housed in a specialized type of enclosure called rack mount cases.
+As the term implies, a rack-mount computer is a computer that is housed in a specialized type of enclosure called rack mount cases.
 These enclosures are designed to be mounted in a sturdy steel rack framework in slots that are called “bays.”
 The racks come in standard widths of 19 inches or 23 inches and different bay sizes to accommodate the standard rack mount heights.
-Depending on the computing requirements of the business, the rack mount heights may come in 1U, 2U, 3U and so forth.
-A 1U rack mount is 1.75 inches high, 2U is twice as high at 3.5 inches and 3U three times as high at 5.25 inches.
+Depending on the computing requirements of the business, the rack mount heights may come in 1U, 2U, 3U, and so forth.
+A 1U rack mount is 1.75 inches high, 2U is twice as high at 3.5 inches, and 3U is three times as high at 5.25 inches.

 Rack mount computers are a better alternative to traditional desktop central processing units (CPUs) for growing businesses.
 Instead of the CPU sitting on the side or under office desks, they are in a specialized room within the bay of racks.
 The office computer peripherals like the monitor, keyboard, and mouse connect to the PC via cables that run through the ceilings, walls, or floor.
 Rack mounting can also be done on other network devices such as servers, routers, and switches.